VIN-y/MissChanger/README.md

 * The ability to quickly and toollessly convert between tool changer mode and single nozzle mode (for when you need the full print volume of the stock printer).

 * Nozzle brush dock.
-For cleaning the PETG ooze and build-up after tool-change.
+For cleaning the ooze and build-up after tool-change.

 ## Compatibility